 About State Rep. Carolyn Eslick

 As a small business owner in the City of Sultan, Carolyn learned how to face adversity head-on.
-When some new retail shops sought to place their entrances in front of Highway 2 instead of Main Street, which is in the heart of the city, she fought for a better solution.
+When some new retail shops sought to place their entrances in front of Highway 2 instead of Main Street, which is in the city's heart, she fought for a better solution.
 That got her started in local government.
 After serving as a city council member, she served more than nine years as the mayor of Sultan.
 Initially appointed, Carolyn was later elected in 2018 as a state representative for the 39th District.

-As a locally elected official, and now a state representative, Carolyn continues to show an unwavering commitment to finding solutions to mental health, housing and public safety issues.
+As a locally elected official, and now a state representative, Carolyn continues to show an unwavering commitment to finding solutions to mental health, housing, and public safety issues.
 She is also a powerful advocate for the prevention and rehabilitation of adult and teen substance abuse.
 A former board member for the Boys and Girls Club, Carolyn believes in helping young people reach their full potential.

 Carolyn lives in Sultan with her husband, Chuck Donaldson, a retired high school shop and agriculture teacher.
 They have a blended family, with six children and eight grandchildren.